scrapy/scrapy/docs/experimental/exporters.rst

 BaseItemExporter
 ----------------

-.. class:: BaseItemExporter
+.. class:: BaseItemExporter(fields_to_export=None, export_empty_fields=False, encoding='utf-8')

-   This is the base class for all Item Exporters, and it's an abstract class.
+   This is the (abstract) base class for all Item Exporters.
+It provides support for common features used by all (concrete) Item Exporters, such as defining what fields to export, whether to export empty fields, or which encoding to use.

+   These features can be configured through the constructor arguments which populate their respective attributes: :attr:`fields_to_export`, :attr:`export_empty_fields`, :attr:`encoding`.

    .. method:: export_item(item)